 Tackling your first ski tour with your alpine skiing gear?
 Not a good idea!
 The equipment needed for ski touring is different to that used for alpine skiing.
 That’s why you should invest in high-quality ski touring gear before getting into the sport.

 Our tip: You don’t want to shell out on professional equipment yet?
 No problem: Simply rent your ski touring gear from INTERSPORT Rent!
 The advantage: You can try different products before settling on your favourites to buy.

 Our tip: Don’t make the mistake of going ski touring with your usual ski jacket!
 Ski touring usually involves a lot more activity, requiring you to dress in layers.
-That’s why you should pick special ski touring clothes such as ATOMIC’s Backland Infinium Jacket or Backland Infinium Pant (available for women and men).
+That’s why you should pick special ski touring clothes – or rent them from INTERSPORT Rent!

 If you start out with on-piste ski touring, you don’t need any additional avalanche equipment.
 However, as soon as you venture off the groomed slopes, carrying safety gear is an absolute must!
 A basic avalanche kit consists of

 Our tip: While you may not need it for your first couple of on-piste ski tours, an avalanche course becomes a potentially lifesaving investment as soon as you hit the backcountry.